 Do I need to register to attend the service?

 Yes, we want your experience to be as safe and smooth as possible.
-You will have the chance to register on New Life’s website starting on the Tuesday leading up to Sunday service and until Thursday or when we reach our capacity of 100 guests, whichever comes first.
+To allow the most people a chance to attend a service this Fall/Winter, we will be inviting a different small group of people each week by email.
+You will have the chance to register starting on the Tuesday leading up to Sunday service and until Thursday or when we reach our capacity of 100 guests, whichever comes first.
 For everyone’s safety, we will not be able to admit those who did not register in advance.
 If you plan to attend, we recommend you register early.